imazen/resizer-web/content/docs/roadmap.md

 # Roadmap

-This roadmap is preliminary
+This is a preliminary, private roadmap

-## 3.X - early 2013
+## 3.X

+#### March 1st, 2013

+* Publish beta KeyHub website for private testing, with persistent DB, proper backups, security, and all SKUs loaded.
+* Release new imageresizer website
+* Release ImageResizer 3.3.3

+#### March 14th, 2013

+* Publish public KeyHub website, connect e-junkie, with all new purchasers using it.
+* Release ImageResizer V3.4 with passive licensing, connected to KeyHub
-* Add simple domain-based DRM.
+* Add DRM-free build branch

+#### March 21st

-* ffmpeg thumbnailing
+* ffmpeg thumbnailing (alpha only)

+#### April 1st, 2013

+* Release ImageResizer 3.4.1, with licesing improvements
+* Import all existing 2.X and 3.X licenses into KeyHub
+* Email all existing users that they need to log in, get an application ID, and enter it into Web.config
+* KeyHub must now provide private downloads for Elite/SupportContract/DRM-Free users

+#### April 15th, 2013

+* Release ImageResizer 3.5 with mild licensing enforcement (e-mail notification)
+* Begin V4 development

+#### April 30th, 2013

+* Release ImageResizer 3.5.3 with full licensing enforcement (watermarking)
+* Announce V4 development, offer V4 SKU for purchase, but specify only V3 is supported

+Launching V4 without license keys, then adding them later, would cause unnaceptable problems for users - this needs to be solved in V3, and included in V4.

-## 4.0 - mid 2013
+## 4.0 - Alpha release May 5th 2013

 * Require .NET 3.5 instead of .NET 2, so extension methods and MVC can be supported in Core.
 * Switch to a 'hints'-based plugin lookup model, so we can support .NET 4.X lazy initialization better.
 * Migrate all API calls to use the `Instructions` class instead of `ResizeSettings`.
 This will eliminate the need for consumers to reference System.Drawing, and fix a number of long-standing limitations.
-* Modify ImageJob so it can track source and final image dimensions
+* Modify ImageJob so it can track source and final image dimensions; break compatibility with ImageBuilder subclasses
 * Provide simplified virtual file API.
-* Enhance InterceptModule extensibility
+* Enhance InterceptModule extensibility, so security and rules can be easily applied to resized and non-resized images and files
+* Add metadata API stubs

 ## 4.X

 * Add metadata support
 * Add ImageRules plugin
 * Integrate FluentExtensions and add MVC URL and HTML helpers
+*

 ## 5.0  - 2014

 * Require .NET 4.5
 * Use .NET 4 & WebActivator so the HttpModule doesn't have to be registered in Web.config anymore.